-10. If a legitimate shareholder has exercised their right, prior to the general meeting, to supplement the agenda or submit new proposed resolutions, the company should: a) Immediately distribute those supplementary items and new proposed resolutions. b) Publish the model attendance card or proxy form or postal/electronic voting form with the necessary modifications to enable voting on the new items on the agenda and alternative proposed resolutions on the same terms as those proposed by the board of directors. c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general me eting, report the details of the voting on th ose supplement ary items or alternative proposals.
-Complies [] Partial compliance [] Explanation [] Not applicable [X] 11.
-If the company plans to pay attendance fees for general meetings, it should establish in advance a general policy on those fees and that policy should be stable.
-Complies [X] Partial compliance [] Explanation [] Not applicable [] 12. shareh sustain And in and w legitin nolders in the same pos nable in the long term, hits search for the com ith respect for generall nate interests of its em promote its continuity and pany's interests, apart fron y accepted use and good p company's interior in respecting the reactice, it should be said other st erests, namely the economic value of a laws and regula d endeavour to re akeholders that i e achiever of the com tions and econcile t ment of a profitable busine lly the Complies [X] Partial compliance [Explanation [] 13.
-The board should have the necessary size to operate effectively, with participation.
-The recommended size is between five and fifteen members.
-Complies [X] Explanation [] 14.
-The board should approve a policy designed to favour an appropriate composition of the board that: a) Is specific and verifiable; b) Ensures that nominations for appointment or re-election are based on a prior analysis of the expertise required by the board; and c) Favours the diversity of expertise, experience, age and gender.
-For this purpose, any measures designed to ensure that the company has a significant number of female executives are considered to favour gender diversity.
+10. gitimate shareholder ha sed resolutions, the co as exercised their right, prion mpany should: or to the genera I meeting, to sup plement the agenda or submit new a) Immediately distribute those supplementary items and new proposed resolutions. b) Publish the model attendance card or proxy form or postal/electronic voting form with the necessary modifications to enable voting on the new items on the agenda and alternative proposed resolutions on the same terms as those proposed by the board of directors. c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general me eting, report the details of the voting on th ose supplement ary items or alternative proposals.
+Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 11. company plans to pay a nat policy should be sta l meetings, it sh ould establish in advance a a general policy on those fe es Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 12. shareh sustain And in and w legitin nolders in the same pos nable in the long term, hits search for the com ith respect for generall nate interests of its em promote its continuity and pany's interests, apart fron y accepted use and good p company's interior in respecting the reactice, it should be and other st erests, namely the economic value controlled laws and regula d endeavour to rakeholders that e achieved of the com tions and reconcile t ment of a profitable busines ly the Complies [ X ] Partial compliance [ ] Explanation [ ] 13. pard should have the no ecessary size to operate eff fectively, with p articipation.
+The recomme ended size is between five a nd Complies [ X ] Explanation [ ] 14.
+The bo oard should approve a policy designed to favour a n appropriate c omposition of th e board ti nat: a) s) Is specific and verifiable; b) Ensures that nominations for appointment or re-election are based on a prior analysis of the expertise required by the board; and c) • of expertise, experience, a icant number of female exe sures designed to ensure th diversity. at the